📣

 Manage database audit logging of the project.

-Manage spending limit for all TiDB Cloud Starter clusters in the project.
+Manage spending limit for all TiDB Cloud Starter instances in the project.

-Manage branches for TiDB Cloud Starter and TiDB Cloud Essential clusters in the project, such as branch creation, connection, and deletion.
+Manage branches for TiDB Cloud Starter and TiDB Cloud Essential instances in the project, such as branch creation, connection, and deletion.

-Manage cluster data such as data import, data backup and restore, and data migration.
+Manage resource data such as data import, data backup and restore, and data migration.

 Manage Data Service for data read-only operations such as using or creating endpoints to read data.